-7.02 Rights of Mortgagees and Fee Owner.
-Except as otherwise provided in Section 7.03 of this Declaration, if the Declarant shall fail to observe or perform any of the covenants or provisions contained in this Declaration and such failure continues beyond the cure period set forth in Section 7.01 hereof, the City shall, before taking any action to enforce this Declaration, give notice to any Named Mortgagee and to Fee Owner, setting forth the nature of the alleged default.
-A Named Mortgagee and Fee Owner shall have available to it an additional cure period of the same number of days as the Declarant had in which to cure such alleged default, as extended by Force Majeure Events.
-If such Named Mortgagee or Fee Owner has commenced to effect a cure during such period and is proceeding with reasonable diligence towards effecting such cure, then such cure period shall be extended for so long as such Named Mortgagee or Fee Owner is continuing to proceed with reasonable diligence with the effectuation of such cure.

-With respect to the effectuation of any cure by any Named Mortgagee or Fee Owner, such Named Mortgagee or Fee Owner shall have all the rights and powers of the Declarant pursuant to this Declaration necessary to cure such default.
-If a Named Mortgagee or Fee Owner performs any obligation or effects any cure the Declarant is required to perform or cure pursuant to this Declaration, such performance or cure shall be deemed performance on behalf of the Declarant and shall be accepted by any person or entity benefited hereunder, including the Commission and the City, as if performed by Declarant.
+7.02 Rights of Mortgagees.
+Except as otherwise provided in Section 7.03 of this Declaration, if the Declarant shall fail to observe or perform any of the covenants or provisions contained in this Declaration and such failure continues beyond the cure period set forth in Section 7.01 hereof, the City shall, before taking any action to enforce this Declaration, give notice to any Named Mortgagee, setting forth the nature of the alleged default.
+A Named Mortgagee shall have available to it an additional cure period of the same number of days as the Declarant had in which to cure such alleged default, as extended by Force Majeure Events.
+If such Named Mortgagee has commenced to effect a cure during such period and is proceeding with reasonable diligence towards effecting such cure, then such cure period shall be extended for so long as such Named Mortgagee is continuing to proceed with reasonable diligence with the effectuation of such cure.
+With respect to the effectuation of any cure by any Named Mortgagee, such Named Mortgagee shall have all the rights and powers of the Declarant pursuant to this Declaration necessary to cure such default.
+If a Named Mortgagee performs any obligation or effects any cure the Declarant is required to perform or cure pursuant to this Declaration, such performance or cure shall be deemed performance on behalf of the Declarant and shall be accepted by any person or entity benefited hereunder, including the Commission and the City, as if performed by Declarant.
 Notwithstanding anything to the contrary contained herein, the execution of a Waiver and Subordination or the failure by a Named Mortgagee to cure an alleged default shall not defeat, invalidate, or impair the validity of the lien of the Mortgage in favor of a Named Mortgagee.